Our Mission is to “Pursue the Truth”

 Google has emerged as the biggest advertising platform in the world.
-As a Certified Adwords Partner, we are committed to being in the forefront of marketing innovation and best practices.
+As a Certified AdWords Partner, we are committed to being at the forefront of marketing innovation and best practices.

 B Corp Certified

-Enrollment Resources was the first education marketing company in the world to become a B Corp.
+Enrollment Resources was the first education marketing company in the world to become a B Corporation.
 B Corporations (B Corps) are organizations that meet rigorous standards of social and environmental performance, accountability, and transparency.
 B Corps have been assessed and certified as ‘triple bottom line’ organizations.
-B Corps are required to maintain and improve on established standards regarding worker conditions, the environment and social causes.
+B Corps are required to maintain and improve on established standards regarding worker conditions, the environment, and social causes.